 2020 Among the strategic infrastructures included in January 2020 on the Polish Research Infrastructure Map there are two projects proposed by ACC Cyfronet AGH as the initiator and coordinator of the PLGrid consortium: National Supercomputing Infrastructure for EuroHPC and National Cloud Infrastructure PLGrid for EOSC.

-Prometheus (53,748 cores, 2.65 PFlops) ranks 288th place on the TOP500 list (the June edition).
+Prometheus (53,748 cores, 2.65 PFlops) ranks 288th place (the June edition) and 324th (the November edition) on the TOP500 list.

 The Prometheus supercomputer supports scientists in the fight against coronavirus.